 Regional planning is key for achieving sustainable social, economic and environmental outcomes, and for building community resilience.
 In this unit you will engage with planning at the regional level – at spatial scales intermediate between state/territory and local government jurisdictions.
 You will be introduced to strategic approaches and methods for integrated planning across infrastructure, transport, land use, human settlement and natural systems.
-Working with the class and independently, you will gain a depth of knowledge in transport planning, exploring and evaluating the links between transport modes and sustainability.
+Working with the class and independently, you will gain a depth of knowledge in planning for climate change, exploring and evaluating the links between adaptative and maladaptive strategies.
 You will also develop skills in accessing and deploying economic, social and environmental data, and address regional planning problems and community concerns.
 Field trips, and local and international case studies will provide you with a breadth of understanding and practical experience.

 |Unit name||Regional Planning - Economy, Environment, Society, Infrastructure|